chad100b/Project_One_Starbucks_Analysis/README.md

 - Erik McFarlane
 - Diego Torres

 ## GOALS:

 1. Find US data for all Starbucks locations
 2. Find US census information (total population, population density, income) by city
 3. Find Min/Max/Avg/StD. for Starbucks locations versus census information
 4. Based on #3 determine top underserved and overserved locations on a per capita/income basis

+## Questions for Analysis

+1. Is there a correlation between the total number of stores within a city and the city's annual average income?
+2. Is there a correlation between the total number of stores within a city and the city's population?
+3. Are there underserved or overserved cities based on standard deviation from a mean?

 ## Code Approach: